A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Properties of closed billiard trajectories

-The next two Propositions make a statement on the positional relationship of the hyperplanes which determine the billiard reflection rule.
+The next two propositions relate the positions of the hyperplanes which determine the billiard reflection rule.

-\bprop Let $T\subset\R^n$ be a billiard table, $p=(p_1,...,p_m)$ a closed billiard trajectory in $T$ and $V\subset\R^n$ an affine subspace such that $T\cap V$ is the smallest affine section of $T$ that contains $p$.
-Further, let $V_0$ be the linear subspace parallel to $V$ satisfying $\dim V_0 = \dim V$ and let $H_1,...,n_T(p_m)\eeqq which are normal to the $T$-supporting hyperplanes $H_1,...,H_m$ through $p_1,...,p_m$ associated to the billiard reflection rule.
+\bprop Let $T\subset\R^n$ be a billiard table, $p=(p_1,...,p_m)$ a closed billiard trajectory on $T$, and $V\subseteq\R^n$ the affine subspace such that $T\cap V$ is the inclusion minimal affine section of $T$ that contains $p$.
+Further, let $V_0$ be the linear subspace parallel to $V$ satisfying $\dim V_0 = \dim V$ and let $H_1,...,H_m$ be the $T$-supporting hyperplanes through $p_1,...,p_m$ which are associated to the billiard reflection rule.
 Then, the convex cone spanned by the outer unit vectors \beqq n_T(p_1),...,n_T(p_m)\eeqq is $V_0$. \eprop

-\bpf Since $p$ is a closed billiard trajectory in $T$ and $T\cap V$ an affine section of $T$ containing $p$ the vectors \beq p_2-p_1,...,p_m-p_{m-1},p_1-p_m \eeq are all in $V_0$.
-Since $T\cap V$ is the smallest affine section containing $p$ it follows that the convex cone spanned by the vectors in \eqref{eq:conespanning1} actually is $V_0$.
+\bpf Since $p$ is a closed billiard trajectory on $T$ and $T\cap V$ is an affine section of $T$ that contains $p$, the vectors \beq p_2-p_1,...,p_m-p_{m-1},p_1-p_m \eeq are all in $V_0$.
+Since $T\cap V$ is the inclusion minimal affine section that contains $p$, it follows that the convex cone spanned by the vectors in \eqref{eq:conespanning1} actually is $V_0$.